zhanziyang/file-dropzone/README.md

 # file-dropzone
-A simple lightweight file dropzone component in javascript or jQuery.
+A simple lightweight file dropzone component based on jQuery.
+You can easily make any existing element become a dropzone.

 ```js
 var myDropzone = new FileDropzone({